ianwdunlop/scala-queue/README.md

 ```
 The `CommitableReadResult` in the response contains the original message which will be acked or nacked as appropriate.

 A queue is created with the type of message it can receive and the response it returns from the business logic.
-In this doclib specific example the client expects a
+In this example the client expects a
 `PrefetchMessage` to be received and the business logic would return a `PrefetchResult`.
 ```scala
 Queue[PrefetchMessage, PrefechResult]